MilenZapryanoff/OurHome-Residential-entity-management-platform/README.md

 <h2>Security</h2>
 <ul>
+  Due to the nature of the platform, security settings require additional than standard security checks.
+The variety of options for property registrations in different Residential entities requires multiple additional checks so that a user or moderator cannot manipulate someone else's data.

   <li>Not logged in users have access to login page, register page and contact page.</li>
   <li>Users with Moderator role can access Messages and Administration sections</li>
   <li>USers with Resident role can access Messages and Property section</li>